-During 2021/22 the Council invested £16.415m in Capital projects, £16.358m of this expenditure was on Council assets and £0.057m was granted to third parties including Common Good.
+During 2020/21 the Council invested £16.415m in Capital projects, £16.358m of this expenditure was on Council assets and £0.057m was granted to third parties including Common Good.
 Capital expenditure in the year has been financed by: government grants and contributions (£7.037m) and direct revenue funding (£5.429m) leaving a balance of (£3.949m) which was financed from borrowing.

-At the end of the year there was an overall underspend of £10.393m on the budgeted programme. £7.155m of this related to the general fund and was mainly due to delays as a consequence of lockdown and the resulting rephasing of spend on large projects spanning
+At the end of the year there was an overall underspend of £10.393m on the budgeted programme. £7.155m of this related to the general fund and was mainly due to rephasing of spend on large projects spanning multiple financial years such as: Clackmannan Regeneration, City Region Deal, digital infrastructure project, and delays in the delivery of purchased vehicles.
+The underspend on the HRA capital programme of £3.238m is mainly due to, window replacement and new build projects that were delayed due to lockdown restrictions, contractor availability and supply chain issues.
+The unspent budget due to rephasing will be carried forward to 2022/23.